 Personal attention in small classes.
 A culture of collaboration.
-Research conducted alongside renowned faculty.
+Research opportunities with renowned faculty.

 UW Bioengineering undergraduate students receive the tools, opportunities and experiences necessary to take on medical challenges, work in today’s multidisciplinary teams, and improve lives.

-Excellence – consistently rank highly amongst the nation’s biomedical engineering undergraduate programs by US News and World Report
+- Excellence – Consistently ranks highly amongst the nation’s biomedical engineering undergraduate programs by US News and World Report

-Hands on research – students complete research capstone mentored by research or clinical faculty
+- Hands on research – Students work with research or clinical faculty to complete a research capstone project

-Culture of community – a supportive, collaborative environment among both students and faculty
+- Culture of community – A supportive, collaborative environment

-Quality of students – Goldwater, Luce and Rhodes Scholars; one Fulbright Student fellowship; one Bonderman Fellow, two College of Engineering Dean’s Medalists; multiple NASA Space Grant and NSF awards; more than 100 Mary Gates Scholars; multiple awards in UW business plan competitions
+- Quality of students – Alumni include Goldwater, Luce, Rhodes and Gates Cambridge Scholars; one Bonderman Fellow; College of Engineering Dean’s Medalists; multiple NASA Space Grant; and more than 100 Mary Gates Scholars.

-Our students enjoy day and night access to our building, teaching labs, computer labs and student den, as well as open collaborative spaces on each floor designed to foster conversation and exchange of ideas.
+Our students enjoy day and night access to our building, teaching labs, computer labs and student lounge.

 Students have two options for completing the capstone requirement: